Dear Supporters greetings of peace and Assalamualaikum

 Thee do we serve and Thee do we beseech for help.

 Keep us on the right path.
-The path of those upon whom Thou hast bestowed favors.
+The path of those upon whom Thou hast bestowed favours.
 Not (the path) of those upon whom Thy wrath is brought down, nor of those who go astray.
 Aameen.

 One Nation has been blessed this past year in being able to serve thousands of people around the world in particular our projects in the UK, Syria, Gaza, Yemen, Bangladesh, and East Africa.
 We hope to continue to grow and provide more projects to support vulnerable individuals and communities in need in the UK and abroad.